 With no gluten to make things tough, you can roll and re-roll this dough until every last piece is used.
 Since these cookies are so rich, I make about two dozen 2 1/2-inch cookies from one batch, gathering and re-rolling the dough as needed to get this many cookies.

-If you follow a dairy-free diet, I’ll leave this up to you.
 In my opinion, dairy-free shortbread is a skip.
-Butter is an essential ingredient.
+Butter is an essential ingredient in these cookies.
 Made with a dairy-free fat, I don’t think shortbread cookies are worth the time or the calories.
 Without butter, shortbreads main flavor, they just taste kind of flat.
+However, if you like the taste and texture of coconut oil or a different dairy-free fat, go ahead and give it a try.
+When selecting a dairy-free fat, be sure to use a solid fat, not a liquid oil.

 - 2.5 ounces/ 70 grams (1/2 cup) sweet rice flour